Personal Finance Software: Local vs Cloud — Which Is Safer for Your Data?

 Privacy Level Maximum (data never leaves device) Moderate (encrypted on servers)

-Bank Connection CSV/OFX/Excel import Plaid/Finicity (auto-sync)
+Bank Connection CSV, Excel, OFX, QFX, or PDF import Plaid/Finicity (auto-sync)

 Multi-Device Access Home network (any browser) Anywhere with internet